menu

 Real Estate Prices & Overview

-City Center / McDaniels is a suburban neighborhood (based on population density) located in Calhoun, Georgia.
+City Center / McDaniels is a rural neighborhood (based on population density) located in Calhoun, Georgia.

 City Center / McDaniels real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and apartment complexes/high-rise apartments.
 Most of the residential real estate is renter occupied.
 Many of the residences in the City Center / McDaniels neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 1940 and 1969.
+A number of residences were also built between 2000 and the present.

 Notable & Unique Neighborhood Characteristics